SharePoint/PnP-Guidance/articles/Sandbox-Solution-Transformation-Guidance.md

 # Sandbox Solution transformation guidance
-Transform or convert your code-behind sandbox solutions to the SharePoint add-in model.
-Learn about the options and strategies on converting existing code-behind functionalities to SharePoint add-in model or alternative solutions.
+Transform or convert your code-based sandbox solutions to the SharePoint add-in model.
+Learn about the options and strategies on converting existing code-based functionalities to SharePoint add-in model or alternative solutions.

 _**Applies to:** add-ins for SharePoint | SharePoint 2013 | SharePoint Online_

-Code-behind sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint online has started the process to completely remove this capability.
+Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint online has started the process to completely remove this capability.

-If you have extended your SharePoint Online environment by using code-behind sandbox solutions, you'll need to transform away from code-behind sandbox solutions, due the deprecation of.
+If you have extended your SharePoint Online environment by using code-based sandbox solutions, you'll need to transform away from code-based sandbox solutions, due the deprecation of.
 Transforming your sandbox solutions to the SharePoint add-in model involves analyzing your existing extensions, designing and developing your new add-in for SharePoint, and then testing and deploying your add-in in your production environment.

 ## Steps to perform transformation
 <a name="sectionSection0"> </a>